This page describes fine-grained authorization with role-based access control (RBAC), which is available in Cloud Data Fusion versions 6.5 and later.

 - RBAC is only available in the Cloud Data Fusion Enterprise edition.

 - Number of namespaces: No hard limit on the number of namespaces per instance.

-- Users: A maximum of 50 users per instance is supported.
+- Users: A maximum of 50 users per instance are supported.

-- Cloud Data Fusion RBAC does not currently support authorization on Connection Management.
+- Cloud Data Fusion RBAC does not support authorization on Connection Management.